 Multimodal Centers are much more compact nodes than Multimodal Districts and consist of localized centers of activity and density, whether population, employment, or activities (retail, civic, or other activity-generating uses).
 Served by existing or future transit (although in low-intensity centers this may not be possible).
 One of the primary characteristics of a Multimodal Center is a mixture of land uses.
-The County has identified twenty activity centers throughout the County and provided generalized land use policies for these multimodal centers.
-Of the twenty activity centers, nine areas were studied in more detail and these locations are shown on the map in Figure 10.
+The County has identified 24 activity centers throughout the County and provided generalized land use policies for these multimodal centers.
+Of the 24 activity centers, nine areas were studied in more detail and these locations are shown on the map in Figure 10.

-The Activity Centers studied include Bethlehem Road, Dumfries (Route 234), Fairgrounds, Haymarket (I-66 and US-15), I-66 & Route 29, Liberia Avenue, Potomac Mills, Yorkshire, and the Government Complex.
+The activity centers studied include Bethlehem Road, Dumfries (Route 234), Fairgrounds, Haymarket (I-66 and US-15), I-66 & Route 29, Liberia Avenue, Potomac Mills, Yorkshire, and the Government Complex.

-Additional Activity Centers that were incorporated into the Land Use Map and could be candidates for further study include; Ashland and Montclair, Braemar, Bristow, Dillingham Square, Judicial Center, Old Bridge & Route 123, Potomac Shores, Potomac Town Center, Rippon VRE, Southbridge and Tacketts Mill.
-Maps of these respective areas can be found on pages 33-43.
+Additional activity centers that were incorporated into the Land Use Map and could be candidates for further study include; Potomac Shores, Potomac Town Center, Bristow/Broad Run, Judicial Center, Dominion Valley, Madison Crescent, Old Bridge & Smoketown Roads, Tackett's Mill, Southbridge, Braemar, Old Bridge & Route 123, Rippon VRE, Montclair, and Ashland.